ASAthigiri/Lung-Cancer-Diagnosis-ML-DL-pipeline/README.md

 # Lung-Cancer-Diagnosis-ML-DL-pipeline
-Hybrid approach to find the lung cancer using CT/ MRI Scan
+Hybrid approach to find the lung cancer using CT and MRI Scan